-When I'm not plotting my next book, I watch movies and television programs, both new and old, on Acorn TV, Amazon, BritBox, Hulu, and Netflix.
+When I'm not plotting my next book, I watch movies and television programs, both new and old, on Acorn TV, Amazon, BritBox, Hulu, Apple TV, and Netflix.
 Afterward, I write reviews and scatter popcorn kernels.
 Whatever floats your remote is fine with me.

 Stars: Julia Roberts, John Cusack, Billy Crystal, Catherine Zeta-Jones|